sid-ak/YouTubeBrowser/README.md

 # YouTubeBrowser
-A single page application developed with Angular (v14) that implements the YouTube Data API for searching and watching Dog videos.
+A single page application developed with Angular (v14) that implements the YouTube Data API for searching and watching videos.

 ## Getting Started